IBM-Blockchain-Archive/learn-chaincode/README.md

 # Deployment

 In order to support multiple versions of the Hyperledger fabric, this repository uses branches in combination with gopkg.in URLs.
 What does this mean for beginners?
-Just pick the branch below and use the instructions for that branch to complete the tutorial
+Just pick the branch below and use the instructions for that branch to complete the tutorial.

 ## Versions and Supported Platforms